COVID-19: Fayemi relaxes Ekiti curfew, flags off food distribution

-The Governor of Ekiti State, Kayode Fayemi, has flagged off the distribution of food items to about 20,000 households across the state as a palliative for the harsh economic conditions caused by the lockdown to curtail the spread of the coronavirus (COVID-19).
+The Governor of Ekiti State, Kayode Fayemi, has flagged off the distribution of food items to about 20,000 households across the state as a palliative for the harsh economic conditions caused by the lockdown to curtail the spread of the coronavirus.

 He said the state government has also reviewed and relaxed the curfew imposed on the state, to allow residents move freely on Tuesday and Thursday from 6 a.m to 2 p.m.